 When researching the best hotels in Saigon, we stumbled across Christina’s website.
 We wish we had been able to stay here but to be honest, Christina’s was a little out of our budget!
 That’s because it has all the amenities to make it one of the best places to stay in Saigon.

 The apartment-like suites are beautifully decorated in a modern style and many of them include a kitchenette and separate eating area.
 At Christina’s, you also get access to communal kitchens, an office/bar area, do-your-own-laundry facilities, and a rooftop patio.
-It looks like the perfect place for road-weary travellers to lay their heads and busy digital nomads to get some work done!
-Their friendly reply to my enquiry emails left me feeling cheery, even if I wasn’t able to stay!
+This might be the best place to stay in Ho Chi Minh for road-weary travellers and busy digital nomads who need to get some work done!
+Their friendly reply to my enquiry emails left me feeling cheery, even if I wasn’t able to stay there!